-The College offers support to all students via Learner Services, and this includes counselling and careers advice and guidance.
-To ensure there is specialist support for students studying on HE provision, the College works in partnership with Randstad Student Support.
 Student voice is a very important aspect of the College's procedures and practice, and there are a range of forums and meeting structures to ensure that processes and practice reflects the student voice.
 The HEQAC endeavours to have student representation, and a range of forums and surveys are completed during the academic year to ensure we have wider student consultation to understand student experience and develop practice in response to student feedback.
 The College's Student Protection Plan is tracked and reviewed at the HEQAC and will be presented annually for review at a student forum.
 It will also be reviewed annually as part of the annual review of HE Performance at the Quality and Standards Governors Committee.

 Sharing information with prospective and current students is important because there is a range of material within the public domain that students can access.
 The College acknowledges the importance of publishing information that is accurate and reliable.
 Public information on the College website, and within the brochures helps prospective students to make informed decisions about where, what, when, and how, they will study.
-Policies are shared with students on the College website, and on a dedicated HE Team page.
+Policies are shared with students on the College website, and on a dedicated HE Student Team page.
 The College strives to publish information in a timely manner, and to ensure information is accurate, fair, and reasonable.
 The College seeks to ensure that prospective, and current students have access to reliable information about HE courses.
-The Student Protection Plan is an important part of the information that it shares with students.
-It will be accessible for prospective students on the College's website from the point of enquiry, and additionally held on the HE Team page for students to access once enrolled.
-It will be signposted, along with other relevant HE policies, to all newly enrolled students as part of their induction to college.